 - Check weather and traffic conditions ahead of time

 Sooner or later, we will all have to pull over and perform a repair of some sort on our trucks.
 This is when we have to exercise serious caution.
 In 2018, there were 840 truckers that lost their lives on the job.
 If you find yourself needing to pull to the shoulder and fix your truck, make sure you have everything necessary for safely completing the job.

-After you have pulled safely to the side of the road, there are a few items you should have on hand to make sure other drivers can see you:
+After you have pulled safely to the side of the road, there are a few items you should have on hand:

 - Collapsible safety cones

-Our job as motor carriers is vital to our country’s economy.
-But let’s not forget to remember our own well being, safety and health.
-If you’re concerned about your health in any way, reach out to a DOT medical examiner near you by checking out our clinic finder here.
+Your job is vital to our country’s economy.
+But let’s not forget to remember your own well being, safety and health.